-As summer winds down, it is a perfect time for the whole family to get away before the school year begins.
+As the summer months grow near, it’s a perfect time for the whole family to plan their next vacation.
 The promise of great weather makes Charleston the perfect destination for a family getaway.
-There are stingrays to touch, otters to watch, pirate ships to climb and fly balls to catch.
-Visits to the South Carolina Aquarium, Charles Towne Landing, the Children’s Museum of the Lowcounty and the Charleston RiverDogs are the perfect way to fill your Charleston getaway with family-friendly activities for kids of all ages.
+There are stingrays to touch, otters to watch, pirate ships to climb, and fly balls to catch.
+Visits to the South Carolina Aquarium, Charles Towne Landing, the Children’s Museum of the Lowcounty, and the Charleston RiverDogs are the perfect way to fill your getaway with family-friendly activities for kids of all ages.

 The South Carolina Aquarium

 Located right on Charleston Harbor, The South Carolina Aquarium is home to more than 5,000 plants and animals.
-Its newly opened Toddler Cove play area features life-size aquatic play structures, perfect for those toddlers that like to jump and climb.
+Its Toddler Cove play area features life-size aquatic play structures, perfect for those that like to jump and climb.
 The largest exhibit in the Aquarium, the Great Ocean Tank which extends from the first to the third floors of the Aquarium, is the tallest in North America and contains more than 300 animals.
-The Aquarium’s newly renovated exhibit, the Saltmarsh Aviary, features a Touch Tank where guests can touch horseshoe crabs, stingrays and other marine animals.
+The Aquarium’s exhibit, the Saltmarsh Aviary, features a Touch Tank where guests can touch horseshoe crabs, stingrays, and other marine animals.

 Charles Towne Landing

-Take a visit to The Children’s Museum of the Lowcountry, Charleston’s only hands-on learning environment designed just for children ages three months to 12 years and their families.
+Take a visit to the recently renovated Children’s Museum of the Lowcountry; Charleston’s only hands-on learning environment designed just for children up to 10 years old and their families.
 The museum’s eight interactive exhibits range from a full-scale pirate ship to a Medieval Castle to an area just for infants and toddlers.
-And the museum is within walking distance of Charleston Place Hotel.
+And the museum is within walking distance to the hotel.